 - Slipping off of the diving board and striking the board or another surface following a fall.

-- Striking the head against the side of the pool after falling in the shallow end of the pool.
+- Striking the head against the side of the pool after falling into the pool's shallow end.

 - Injuring the head, neck or spine due to a slip or fall on the deck of the swimming pool that causes the swimmer to strike his or her head as a result